shindycham/FunGen-AI-Powered-Funscript-Generator/README.md

 # Command Line Usage

+FunGen supports a GUI for all it's features but we also provide command line usage for those who prefer this.
+Below are some examples on how to generate script with the command line:

-To generate a single script with cmd or terminal, run the following command
+**To generate a single script with cmd or terminal, run the following command**

 ```bash
 python -m script_generator.cli.generate_funscript_single /path/to/video.mp4